Traditional LIfe in China: Ruling

 From the right the Carriage leaves the Palace and is born to the Southern suburbs where it enters the Altar [complex] via the West Gate and halts outside the Zhaoheng Gate to the West of the Sacred Way [ie. without crossing it].
 A palace official in charge of the escorts kneels to request that the Emperor descend from the carriage.
 The attendants of escorts and chaperons set out the stairway in front of the carriage just as in the previous performance.

-From Comprehensive Ritual of the Great Qing commissioned in 1736 and completed in 1759, translated by Oliver Moore.
+Instructions for an Imperial procession in Beijing, 1759, from Comprehensive Ritual of the Great Qing commissioned in 1736 and completed in 1759, translated by Oliver Moore.